 As has already been said, the Bichon is a very playful dog that loves interacting with its family, especially with children.
 Every action is aimed at play and entertainment.
 It needs to play to learn more and more and always has new stimuli.
 He also has a lot of fun in the various specialities, such as agility, and should be encouraged in the multiple disciplines that satisfy his desire to participate.

-Intelligence and training of the Bichon Frise breed
+Intelligence and training

 A smiling white Frise‘ is how he is described by those who are impressed by the incredible charm of this little dog.
 The Bichon Frise is indeed a breed with a delightful character.
 Bred exclusively as a companion dog, he has nothing better to do with his life than to delight and interest his owners.